 If you’re reading this, then it’s probably time to break up with your marketing agency

-An agency-client relationship can sometimes feel like a fleeting college romance.
-If you’re second guessing, it’s likely that you’ve noticed some warnings signs that your agency might not be for the long term.
+It’s likely that you’ve noticed some warnings signs for the long term.
 For many small to midsize business owners who are working with an agency for the first time, it can be difficult to know with certainty if their suspicions are valid.
 If that describes you, here are six signs that mean a break-up is inevitable.

 1. Hiring them has not been profitable